Ekultek/WhatWaf/README.md

                         scanning multiple (*default=False)
   -uC, --view-url-cache
-                        Display all the URL cache inside of the database, this includes the netlock, tamper scipts, webserver, and identified protections
+                        Display all the URL cache inside of the database, this includes the netlock, tamper scripts, webserver, and identified protections
   -pC, --payload-cache  View all payloads that have been cached inside of the
                         database